1980 – present (40 years)

 - Kevin Russell

-Böhse Onkelz started their career playing punk music, but entered the Oi! movement and went through a drift to the political right in the early 1980s.
+Böhse Onkelz is a popular german rock group.
+It was founded in 1980 in a town called Hösbach near Frankfurt, Germany.
+Böhse Onkelz started their career into the Oi! and Skinhead movement and went through a drift to the political right-wing and nationalist.
 Around that time they wrote controversial songs like Türken raus ("Turks out").

 Their debut album Der nette Mann (1984) was forbidden by German law till 2005 (20 years) because of its alleged violence-glorifying and sexist content, meaning that you weren't allowed to buy or sell it anymore, neither were they allowed to perform any of the songs on the album.

 In the middle of the 80's, Böhse Onkelz left the skinhead scene.
-You can read their statement here.
 However, critics argue, that they just left the scene to gain popularity in the non-right-winged fanbase and still believe in their neonazi-ideals.